 Creating a successful app requires expertise in a range of skills.
-In our six years of business, we’ve built a world-class team largely consisting of strategists, designers, and developers.
+In our six years of business at Savvy Apps, we’ve built a world-class team largely consisting of strategists, designers, and developers.
 For those of you looking to start your own app journey, this blog post serves as a resource outlining the core skills needed in an app team, where to find potential candidates, and how to evaluate them.

 The Impact of a CEO’s Skills on the Formation of an App Team